What is money laundering?

 Money laundering is regarded as a process which consists of 3 phases:

 - The first phase is bringing the cash into the financial systems, by depositing it in a bank account for example.

 - The second phase is concealment.
 This involves such things as transferring sums of money to various bank accounts in the Netherlands and abroad.

 - In the third phase the proceeds of crime are spent.
 Luxury goods are purchased for example, or investments made.

 The legal definition of money laundering in the Netherlands is much broader than the three phases described above.
 According to Dutch law it is not necessary for all three phases to take place for a money laundering conviction.
 Although money laundering is usually about money, the Dutch term money laundering is broader.
 For example, objects and rights can also be laundered.
 Money laundering is a criminal offense in the Criminal Code.
 A prison sentence may be imposed for this crime.

 Money laundering poisons the economy and society.
 According to scientific studies, billions of Euros in criminal proceeds are laundered in or through the Netherlands each year.
 The money originates from things like drugs trafficking, fraud and financial fraud.
 Money is the driving force for almost all forms of crime.
 Money laundering encourages criminal behaviour because it allows criminal money to be used in daily life.
-The investments made by criminals may even give them a degree of influence over people, undertakings and legal sectors.
+The investments made by criminals may even give them a degree of influence over people, businesses and legal sectors.
 This is why money laundering is such a serious threat to the economy and why it also affects the integrity of the financial sector.
 By tackling money laundering we are tackling a major source of criminal motivation.
 The fight against money laundering is a matter of investigation and prosecution, but it also a matter of making it as difficult as possible for criminals to profit from their criminal gains.
 By introducing, for example, a notification requirement for car dealers who are paid with large amounts of cash.